simplegoose/budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for suggesting the app
+I would like to thank Microverse for suggesting the app.

+I would like to thank [gregoirevella](https://www.behance.net/gregoirevella) for the design inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>